SummerSlam (1998)

-The 1998 SummerSlam was the 11th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+The 1998 SummerSlam (marketed as SummerSlam: Highway to Hell) was the 11th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 30, 1998, at Madison Square Garden in New York City, New York.
 Eleven matches were contested at the event, including three on the Sunday Night Heat pre-show.

 The main event was a Singles match for the WWF Championship between Stone Cold Steve Austin and The Undertaker.
 Austin won the match via pinfall after a Low Blow and Stunner to retain the WWF Championship.
-The main match on the undercard featured a ladder match for the WWF Intercontinental Championship between Triple H and The Rock, which Triple H went on to win the Intercontinental Championship.
+The main match on the undercard featured a ladder match for the WWF Intercontinental Championship between Triple H and The Rock, in which Triple H went on to win the Intercontinental Championship.
+This SummerSlam was also notable for the pay-per-view in-ring debut of Edge.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
 The 1998 event was the 11th event in the SummerSlam chronology and was scheduled to be held on August 30, 1998, at Madison Square Garden in New York City, New York.

 Storylines

 The main storyline heading into the event revolved around WWF Champion Stone Cold Steve Austin and The Undertaker.
 At King of the Ring, Austin had lost his championship in the inaugural First Blood match, however he won it back the next night on Raw is War.

-The pay-per-view match ended in controversy though; Kane's partner Mankind came to the ring, followed by Undertaker, whose attempted chair shot to Mankind was mistimed and instead met Austin, opening him up and costing him the match.
+The pay-per-view match ended in controversy though; Kane's partner Mankind came to the ring, followed by The Undertaker, whose attempted chair shot to Mankind was mistimed and instead met Austin, opening him up and costing him the match.
 Until this point, Undertaker had shown nothing but disdain for his younger brother since his debut the previous October but he explained on Raw that he would not sit idly by while his brother set himself on fire (the stipulation of the First Blood match should Kane lose.)
-On the July 6th episode of Raw is War, Vince McMahon announced a SummerSlam #1 Contender's match between Kane, Undertaker and Mankind.
-When Undertaker did not appear the match was started anyway with Kane savagely beating Mankind and winning much to the delight of McMahon, however mid celebration Kane ripped off his mask to reveal it was actually Undertaker in disguise.
+On the July 6 episode of Raw is War, Vince McMahon announced a SummerSlam #1 Contender's match between Kane, The Undertaker and Mankind.
+When The Undertaker did not appear the match was started anyway with Kane savagely beating Mankind and winning much to the delight of McMahon, however mid celebration Kane ripped off his mask to reveal it was actually The Undertaker in disguise.